polca/premise/README.md

 ## Disclaimer on the Use of IAM-Based Scenarios in Premise

-Premise integrates data from Integrated Assessment Models (IAMs) into the ecoinvent life cycle inventory (LCI) database to produce prospective, scenario-specific LCA databases.
-This enables practitioners to model the environmental impacts of technologies and systems under plausible future conditions.
-However, it is essential to recognize the nature and limitations of the underlying IAM scenarios to responsibly interpret and apply ``premise`` outputs.
+It is essential to recognize the nature and limitations of the underlying IAM scenarios to responsibly interpret and apply ``premise`` outputs.